allegroai/clearml-docs/docs/fundamentals/hpo.md

   ```
 <br/><br/>

-For more information about `HyperParameterOptimizer` and supported optimization modules, see the [Automation module reference](../references/sdk/hpo_optimization_hyperparameteroptimizer.md).
+For more information about `HyperParameterOptimizer` and supported optimization modules, see the [HyperParameterOptimizer class reference](../references/sdk/hpo_optimization_hyperparameteroptimizer.md).

 ## Tutorial